github/codeql/docs/language/learn-ql/cpp/function-classes.rst

 This query returns fewer results.
 However, if you examine the results then you can probably still find potential refinements.

 For example, there is a more complicated LGTM `query <https://lgtm.com/rules/2152580467/>`__ that finds unused static functions.
-To see the QL code for this query, click **Open in query console** at the top of the page.
+To see the code for this query, click **Open in query console** at the top of the page.

-   You can explore the definition of an element in the standard QL libraries and see what predicates are available.
+   You can explore the definition of an element in the standard libraries and see what predicates are available.
 Use the keyboard **F3** button to open the definition of any element.
 Alternatively, hover over the element and click **Jump to definition** in the tooltip displayed.
 The library file is opened in a new tab with the definition highlighted.

 Finding a specific function
 ---------------------------